Subwoofer placement can be a little bit tricky. Since it’s a separate device from the soundbar, it might be confusing where to position it.

 Where Should I Place the Subwoofer?

 The soundbar, as we know, goes either under or over your TV (depending on your setup).
 Little is said about the subwoofer and most people just place it close by without considering how the placement affects the sound.
-Our experts say the optimal position would also depend on your setup, the size of your TV, and the acoustics of your room.
+Our experts say the optimal position would depend on your setup, the size of your TV, and the acoustics of your room.

 To get the perfect placement, a little bit of science is involved.
-Since all houses are built differently and so are the rooms, we can assume that the equation is different for everyone.
+Since all houses are built differently and so are the rooms, the equation may be different for everyone.
 To help you get started, we will touch upon the most common placement options.

 Some people like to put the woofers behind them, but the preferred position would be at the front of the room, much like your soundbar.
-Make sure there are no obstructions in front of it that may hinder the booming bass.
+Make sure there are no obstructions in front of the sub that may hinder the bass.

 To do this, they need to be placed close to each other.
 Since your soundbar is most likely the source of your center channel speaker, your subwoofer should be placed near it.

-Some people register sound better from the left side and others from the right .
+Experts say that some people register sound better from the left side and others from the right .
 So, for the best experience, determine which one works better for you.
-Since most highly reviewed soundbars that come with a subwoofer may just include one, you need to decide if you want it to the left or right.
+Since most highly reviewed soundbars come with a subwoofer, you need to decide if you want it to the left or right.

-If you have a larger room and have opted for two subwoofers, then there would be even less to consider.
+If you have a larger room and you’ve opted for two subwoofers, then you don’t even need to choose between left or right.
 You can balance the sound by placing each one on either side of the soundbar.
-They can even be placed a little bit further in front of the TV, again, on either side.
+They can even be positioned a little bit further in front of the TV – again, on either side.

 How Far Can the Subwoofer be from the Soundbar?

-Do you have a wired or wireless externals sub?
-If you have a wired option, then that could really limit your placement options and distance.
+Do you have a wired or wireless external sub?
+If you have a wired option, that could really limit your placement options and distance.
 You can only go as far as the wire lets you.

 Do not underestimate the importance of testing.
 Multiple placement options will give you a different sound effect, so it’s worth tinkering to get the best quality.
 And since soundbars and subwoofers are pretty portable, it’s quite easy to go back after the fact and adjust the placement.

 Can I Put the Subwoofer on a Shelf or Cabinet?

 Remember what we said about hindering the sound?
-This is done by placing things in front of the path the sound will travel.
+This occurs when there are things in front of the path where the sound travels.
 In other words, you shouldn’t place anything directly in front of a sound device.

-Small shelves or cabinets that have no doors can work and also make the aesthetics more pleasing.
-Some entertainment units have larger compartments on the sides just for the subwoofers.
+Small shelves or cabinets that have no doors can work.
+They can also make the aesthetics more pleasing.
+In fact, some entertainment units have larger compartments on the sides just for the subwoofers.
 Yes, now you know that’s what those are for.

-One thing we will say as well for safety is that devices such as this shouldn’t be placed in enclosed spaces that are too tight.
-Because technological devices can overheat, it’s better to keep in an open space where it can air itself out.
+One thing worth noting for safety is that devices such as this shouldn’t be placed in tight, enclosed spaces.
+Because technological devices can overheat, it’s better to keep your subwoofer in an open space where it can air itself out.

 With all these in mind, you have all the tools you need for placing your subwoofer in the spot you prefer.
-The right placement not only gives superior sound, but it will also keep you safe and allow your devices to function for longer.
+The right placement not only gives superior sound, but it also keeps you safe and allow your devices to function for longer.

 Should the subwoofer be next to the soundbar?